 The most important thing to remember is to get a product that is safe for aquariums specifically.
 You should determine whether it’s safe for your setup depending on if you have fresh, brackish, or salt water.
 Our guide covers everything you need to know, along with reviews of available products to help you make a wise purchase.

-A Quick Comparison of Our Favorites
+A Quick Comparison of Our Favorites in 2023

 |Best Overall||Aqueon Silicone Aquarium Sealant||

-|Best Value||ASI Clear Aquarium Silicone Sealant||
+|Best Value||Midwest Hearth Clear Aquarium Silicone Sealant||

-|Aquascape Black Silicone Sealant||
+|Aquascape Black Silicone Aquarium Sealant||

-The 6 Best Aquarium Silicones – Reviews 2021
+The 8 Best Aquarium Silicones

 1. Aqueon Silicone Aquarium Sealant – Best Overall